 Defensively, all Tanks are similar for much of the levelling process, having nearly identical mitigation tools.
 Towards endgame the Warrior’s niche is self-healing, able to take a beating and then rapidly recover from low HP, especially in dungeons and during its iconic Inner Release burst window where you spam Fell Cleave or Decimate, depending on the number of enemies.

-In a raid boss setting, Warriors low-mid CPM, and have the shortest cooldown (4 minutes) on their ‘invulnerability’ skill, Holmgang, which prevents them from falling below 1HP for 8 seconds, and is most convenient in a coordinated group.
+In a raid boss setting, Warriors have low-mid CPM, and have the shortest cooldown (4 minutes) on their ‘invulnerability’ skill, Holmgang, which prevents them from falling below 1HP for 10 seconds, and is most convenient in a coordinated group.
 They also assist with a party shield and their single-target mitigation + healing skill.

 Conjurer (CNJ) / White Mage (WHM)